srand/jolt/docs/configuration.rst

     * - ``JOLT_PLATFORM``
       - ``platform``
-      - | A list of platform properties that the worker will advertise to the scheduler.
+      - | A list of worker properties that tasks may specify in order to run on the worker.

         | The properties are used by the scheduler to select tasks that are compatible with
           the worker.
 For example, a task may require a worker with a specific